 Envision the large sword-like green leaves arching out around a few single stems that branch out into several tulip flowers.
 These plants naturally divide the main stems into three or more separate flower heads.

 Forms range from multi-toned to some with variegated foliage.
-The most common is probably ‘Antoinette,’ which produces 3 to 6 flowers clustered together amidst the greenery.
+The most common is probably ‘Antoinette,’ which produces three to six flowers clustered together amidst the greenery.
 The blooms change color as they age, going from buttery yellow to pink as they mature.
-Bulbs are generally quite large and plants can grow 12 to 18 inches tall.
+Bulbs are generally quite large, and plants can grow 12 to 18 inches (31-46 cm.) tall.
 These tulips are excellent as cut flowers and last a considerable time.

 Types of Multi-Headed Tulips